Bad News for Couples: Bounds for Fair Division of Indivisible Items among Groups: Introduction

 There is a rich literature on fair division for groups, spanning a range of settings and fairness notions.
 Examples include cake cutting~\cite{Segal-Halevi,SegalHalevi2020HowTC,Segal3}, maximin share guarantees~\cite{ManurangsiOrdinal,SUKSOMPONGMaximin}, asymptotic fairness under random valuations~\cite{MANURANGSI2017Asymptotic}, and models in which groups are not fixed but can be chosen to facilitate fairness~\cite{KYROPOULOUsuksompong,gölz2025fairallocationindivisiblegoods}.
 We next summarize results most closely related to our setting; each of the cited papers contains many additional contributions beyond those we mention here.

-In the two-group setting, \cite{SEGALHALEVI2019103167} gave the first general existence guarantee, showing that for $n$ agents split into two groups, an allocation satisfying EF$n$ is guaranteed to exist.
-The first nontrivial lower bound, $\Omega(\log n)$, was proved by \cite{KYROPOULOUsuksompong}, who also showed that EF$1$ may not exist for two groups of three agents.
-Using multicolor discrepancy theory, these bounds were later sharpened in \cite{Manurangsi_ImprovedBounds,caragiannis2025newlowerboundmulticolor,Manurangsi2025_tightlowerbounds}: they currently stand at $O(\sqrt{n})$ for the upper bound and $\Omega(\sqrt{n_1})$ for the lower bound, where $n_1$ is the size of the largest group.
-Discrepancy-based techniques have also been partially extended beyond additive valuations~\cite{DUPRELATOUR,Hollender}, yielding an $O(\sqrt{n\log n})$ upper bound for two groups of $n$ agents.
+In the two-group setting, \citet{SEGALHALEVI2019103167} gave the first general existence guarantee, showing that for $n$ agents split into two groups, an allocation satisfying EF$n$ is guaranteed to exist.
+The first nontrivial lower bound, $\Omega(\log n)$, was proved by \citet{KYROPOULOUsuksompong}, who also showed that EF$1$ may not exist for two groups of three agents.
+Using multicolor discrepancy theory, these bounds were later sharpened in \cite{Manurangsi_ImprovedBounds,caragiannis2025newlowerboundmulticolor,ManurangsiM2026}: they currently stand at $O(\sqrt{n})$ for the upper bound and $\Omega(\sqrt{n_1})$ for the lower bound, where $n_1$ is the size of the largest group.
+Discrepancy-based techniques have also been partially extended beyond additive valuations~\cite{DUPRELATOUR,Hollender}, yielding an $O(\sqrt{n\log n})$ upper bound for EF$c$ with $n$ agents partitioned into two groups.

-Bu et al.~\cite{Bu} give an algorithm producing an EF$1$ allocation for a couples model in which one member of each couple is a copy of the same agent.
+\citet{Bu} give an algorithm producing an EF$1$ allocation for a couples model in which one member of each couple is a copy of the same agent.
 They also prove existence of an EF$1$ allocation for two couples, and ask whether EF$1$ continues to hold for more couples, or more generally what is the smallest $c$ such that EF$c$ is always guaranteed.

-Gölz and Yaghoubizade~\cite{gölz2025fairdivisioncouplessmall} provide another proof of EF$1$ existence for two couples, and further show that EF$1$ may fail for three couples.
+\citet{gölz2025fairdivisioncouplessmall} provide another proof of EF$1$ existence for two couples, and further show that EF$1$ may fail for three couples.

-Finally, Kawase et al.~\cite{kawase2025simultaneouslyfairallocationindivisible} study a variant in which the \emph{same} set of items must be removed to eliminate the envy of all members of a group.
+\citet{kawase2025simultaneouslyfairallocationindivisible} study a variant in which the same set of items must be removed to eliminate the envy of all members of a group.

+Our upper bound simultaneously guarantees approximate envy-freeness with respect to agents' subjective valuations and approximate equality with respect to multiple consensus valuations.
+This model generalizes one of the couple settings of \citet{Bu}, in which one member of each couple is a copy of the same agent. \citet{barman2025fair} study a closely related model in which allocations are evaluated according to both agents' subjective valuations and a common market valuation.
+Our framework extends this model by allowing multiple common valuations simultaneously.
+More broadly, our results contribute to the study of fair division under additional constraints; see the survey of \citet{suksompong2021constraints}.